“It was a lovely break from my caring responsibilities. I came away feeling rejuvenated as I was so tired before the session.”

 “Paying more attention to the present moment – to your own thoughts and feelings, and to the world around you – can improve your mental wellbeing” (NHS – Mindfulness)

 Mindfulness is a practice that helps you to become more aware of what is happening for you in each moment.
-Practicing mindfulness can help you to feel calmer, more grounded and more able to manage stress and emotional difficulty.
+Practising mindfulness can help you to feel calmer, more grounded and more able to manage stress and emotional difficulty.

 Does mindfulness really make a difference?